 log_errors: false

-Finally, uncomment the code that's in the config/initializers/openai.rb
+Finally, uncomment the code that's in the config/initializers/openai.rb file.

 Restart your Rails server.
 You're now ready to use the OpenAI API integration!